 Uptown International School, a member of the Taaleem family of schools, offers exclusively the International Baccalaureate curriculum.
 The school was a development from the original, and very popular, Uptown Primary School, enabling families to have access to a through-school education based on the internationally recognised and admired IB Primary Years, Middle Years and Diploma programmes.
 The school relocated to a new, spacious site in Mirdiff, and teaches students from pre-KG to Grade 12.

-Feedback from parents at Uptown International School to WhichSchoolAdvisor.com has been positive, with 65 parents having completed our Survey and awarding the school a rating of 3.9/5 - a positivity rating of 78%.
-Comments that parents have made to us in 2021 have included:
+Feedback from parents at Uptown International School to WhichSchoolAdvisor.com has been positive, with a a large number (204) parents having completed our Survey and awarding the school a rating of 4/5 - a positivity rating of 80%.
+Comments that parents have made to us included:

 "The school is very Good, the staff are Professional, so Caring, friendly.
 The school vibes are so good. focusing on the Personality of the kids, shaping them.
 I love the school so much and glad to be part of this incredible community. wish them all the best."

 "Very engaging school, and really focuses on child's strengths and development.
 Since I put my son in Uptown, his confidence in speaking and telling stories has increased and improved a lot.
 He has learnt to be friendly and get along with his classmates and they regularly update on progress.
-My son is in pre KG, and so far no faults or weaknesses.
-I'm keen to see their Arabic program in KG as this year it was taught online and wasn't really effective for a 3 - 4 year old"
+My son is in pre KG, and so far no faults or weaknesses."

 "The strength is the teachers.
 They are cooperative, responsive & hard working.
 Great facilities for outdoor play, parking, play grounds, pool, gym, good class sizes & computer facilities.
 The main subjects - art, Arabic - are going great.
 The school needs to pay attention towards music classes too."

-Having initially been rated Good by the Dubai School Regulator's inspectors for three years, Uptown was rated Very Good in 2016-17, the second highest rating, which it has now retained for two further years.
+Having initially been rated Good by the Dubai School Regulator's inspectors for three years, Uptown was rated Very Good in 2016-17, the second highest rating, which it has now retained for four further inspections.

 In line with the KHDA decision announced in September 2019, a full inspection was not scheduled for the 2019-20 academic year for schools rated either Outstanding or Very Good.